re-data/re-data/README.md

 Checkout our list of [good first issues](https://github.com/redata-team/redata/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) and see if you like anything from there.
 Also feel welcome to join our [Slack](https://join.slack.com/t/redatahq/shared_invite/zt-lrp4khvb-kIS6ct4WzJTy~JNVzwB5yw) and suggest ideas, or setup no pressure session with Redata [here](https://calendly.com/mateuszklimek/30min).

 More details on how to tests your changes under: [CONTRIBUTING](https://github.com/redata-team/redata/blob/master/CONTRIBUTING.md)

+If you got this far and like what we are building, support us!
+Star https://github.com/redata-team/redata on Github :)